The Truth About WordPress Security

 - Update all internal links to HTTPS

-7. Harden WordPress
+7. Harden WordPress Configuration

-Small changes that add up:
+Small changes that compound:

-- Disable file editing in wp-config.php
+- Disable file editing via wp-config.php

-- Change database prefix from default "wp_"
+- Change database prefix from the default "wp_"

 - Hide WordPress version number

-- Disable XML-RPC if not using it
+- Disable XML-RPC if you're not using it

 Signs Your Site May Be Hacked